 16. Go “window shopping” in Achterdam…adults only!

-Achterdam is a red light district in Alkmaar.
-In 1387, it was known as the “back dam” and was originally built to protect the old city from flooding.
+Achterdam is a red-light district in Alkmaar.
+In 1387, it was known as the “back dam” and was initially built to protect the old city from flooding.
 It is also close to the locks that connect reclaimed land with the rest of Alkmaar.
-Amsterdam became its own district when Dutch municipalities were divided into neighborhoods in 2007.
+Amsterdam became its district when Dutch municipalities were divided into neighborhoods in 2007.

-Now, it’s a red light district that resembles similarities to Amsterdam’s Red Light District, except this is far quieter and significantly smaller than Amsterdam’s extensive pleasure districts.
+Now, it’s a red light district similar to Amsterdam’s Red Light District, except this is far quieter and significantly smaller than Amsterdam’s extensive pleasure districts.
 Achterdam features over 60 different red-light windows, providing offerings of the flesh 24/7.
-Just be warned, that what is offered during the day is for different tastes than what is offered at night!
+Just be warned that what is offered during the day is for different tastes than what is offered at night!

-This is certainly one of the more…unique things to do in Alkmaar, as I’m sure it’s pretty unlike anything you have back home.
-In true Dutch fashion, this district is located right next to the shopping district in Alkmaar centrum (city center) so you will probably stumble through the area accidentally.
-Hey, when in Rome…
+This is undoubtedly one of the more…unique things to do in Alkmaar, as I’m sure it’s pretty unlike anything you have back home.
+In true Dutch fashion, this district is located next to the shopping district in Alkmaar Centrum (city center), so you will probably stumble through the area accidentally.

 See Related: Best Travel Lenses